ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 			- URL example: `fundamental-mechanisms-app.test/c/delete/1`
 - Parent model's new column
   - Setup it up
-    - Migration - As seen in the section `Column handling migration`
+    - Migration - As seen in the section `Create a column with a migration`
       - Use the migration name of `type_b_entity_m_column_type_d_entity_id`
       - Use the table specifier of `type_b_entities`.
       - Table columns